mcstastney/TeamGreen/README.md

 The API allows the following transactions:
 - Customers can view all products available.
 - Customers can search products by category.
-- Customers can add products to a shopping basket.
 - Customers can add reviews to products.
 - Staff can add new products to the stocklist.
 - Staff can add customers to the database.